cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

    If using Cloudera Manager, this can be done by selecting ``Run CDAP Upgrade Tool`` from the *CDAP Service Actions* menu

 #.
-Check if the coprocessor JARs for these tables have been upgraded to ``cdh-1.0``:
+Check if the coprocessor JARs for these tables have been upgraded to CDH HBase 1.0:

     - ``cdap_system:app.meta``
     - ``cdap_system:datasets.instance``